codinglead/codinglead.github.io/_posts/2018-12-17-javascript-array-find.md

   return num >= 50;
 });

-firstBiggestNumber
+console.log(firstBiggestNumber);
   // 90

 ```

-In the example above the array calls the <span class="highlight__code">find()</span> method on it. we passed in a function expression to find the first value that is greater than or equal to 50. we stored it into a variable.
+In the example above the array method<span class="highlight__code">find()</span> is executed on the array. we passed in a function expression thats returns a condition to find the first value that is greater than or equal to 50. we stored it into a variable.

 ## The power of find